TRIAL

 Because of the especial secrecy with which Plyushch’s case has been conducted, the information provided on this case requires confirmation and amplification.

-The first officially recorded examination was conducted by a commission of psychiatrists from the Serbsky Institute headed by the institute’s director G. V. Morozov, a corresponding member of the Academy of Medical Sciences.
+The first officially-recorded examination was conducted by a commission of psychiatrists from the Serbsky Institute.
+It was headed by the institute’s director G. V. Morozov, corresponding member of the USSR Academy of Medical Sciences.

 The commission’s conclusion:

-It is officially stated that the commission reached its conclusion after a month of examination under clinical conditions in the Serbsky Institute.
-It is suspected that in actuality there was only a two-hour talk in the investigations section of the Lefortovo Prison.
+Officially, it is stated, the commission reached its conclusion after a month of examination in the Serbsky Institute under clinical conditions.
+In reality, it is suspected, there was only a two-hour talk in the investigations section of the KGB’s Lefortovo Prison in Moscow.

-The second officially recognized examination was conducted under the direction of Academician A. V. Snezhnevsky of the Academy of Medical Sciences and organized by the USSR Ministry of Public Health.
+The second officially-recognized examination was conducted under the direction of Academician A. V. Snezhnevsky of the USSR Academy of Medical Sciences.
+It was organized by the Soviet Ministry of Public Health.

 The commission’s conclusion: